Neonatology Made Simple For NLE NRE Step 1

 • Monoplegia → one limb weak

-• Hemiplegia → one side of body weak
+• Hemiplegia → one side of the body is weak

 2. Ataxic type (5–10%)